kuzditomi/portfolio-viewer/README.md

 # portfolio-viewer

-You can import flex queries from IB and display stuff
+You can import flex queries from IB and display stuff.
+It works for options only.

-LIVE(old static version): [https://kuzditomi.github.io/portfolio-viewer](https://kuzditomi.github.io/portfolio-viewer)
+I've abandoned this project in favor of a trade planner/journal: https://github.com/kuzditomi/trading-journal

 # Prerequisites
 - Nodejs installed